603-605 N. Milwaukee Avenue - Lovinger Building

 Two businesses with entrepreneurial spirit more recently appeared in the building.
 Lisa Thurman and Sue Katz started a Libertyville-based cosmetics business, Amazing Cosmetics, and opened their first studio at 605 in 2008.
 They formulated a concealer and other products in a line that became a staple for makeup artists and some Hollywood celebrities.
 Their studio is now located at 133 East Cook Avenue.
 In 2012, Robin Segal opened a bakery and restaurant for dogs called the Original K-9 Cafe at 603, featuring muffins, cookies, biscuits and savory menu dishes.
 During that same time Ariazi Salon and Spa was next door at 605.

 Since then there has been a new trend in the building’s use.
 Lee and Kristina Kuebler are among the restauranteurs responsible for creating the current vibrant restaurant scene in downtown Libertyville.
 The husband and wife team opened two restaurants in the building.
 Milwalky Trace (603), named after the historical name for Milwaukee Avenue, arrived in 2014 and Milwalky Taco (605) appeared in 2016.
 Milwalky Taco is still in the same location, but Milwalky Trace closed in 2018 and in its place the Kueblers debuted a Texas barbecue restaurant, Oscar Lee’s BBQ (603).
-In 2020 Miwalky Trace reopened down the block at 545 North Milwaukee Avenue.
+In 2020 Miwalky Trace reopened down the block at 545 North Milwaukee Avenue and My CharCUTErie replaced Oscar Lee's.
 With a return to dining service, the Lovinger building travels back almost one hundred years to its original restaurant roots in the Virginia Cafe.

 The building is still owned by the Lovinger family.
 Jeff Lovinger is an original member of MainStreet, served as board chairman and owned Lovinger Real Estate.
 He is semi-retired, but his family owns the company and manages properties in town, 603-605, as well as 536-542 North Milwaukee Avenue.